fuzzylabs/website/hugo/content/blog/r_and_d_pandemic.md

 One particular challenge arose.
 Without getting too far into the detail, we needed to keep an up-to-date estimate as to the direction in which the user moves.

-A good approach is _[principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis)_, a common technique that is used to find trends in all sorts of situations.
+A good approach is [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis), a common technique that is used to find trends in all sorts of situations.
 In our case, we’re trying to find a major axis of motion from the accelerometer data — i.e. a clear direction.

 It needed to be done in real-time too, updating the estimate over time so that the mobile app could calculate up-to-date metrics for speed and power.
 Since nothing out there seemed to fit the bill, we released an [implementation of online PCA](https://github.com/fuzzylabs/incrementalPCA-kotlin) that’s specifically designed to be used in Android apps.